marv7000/solink/README.md

 # solink
-A linker for static object files and executables
+A linker for shared object files

 ### About
 `solink` reads ELF exectuables and attempts to satisfy external references by